 Laura wanted me to be contacted after her death.
-That’s why she had her South African passport with her.
+That’s why she had her South African passport and not her Portuguese passport with her.

 They also found the invoices for her stay at the Abidos Hotel, Dubailand, which they removed from two envelopes and a bill folder on which there was the Abidos Hotel logo.
 They forgot to remove the envelopes and the bill folder as well.
 So before contacting Luis Camara they knew exactly where Laura had been staying.

 They then went to the Abidos Hotel and removed her Portuguese passport and two debit cards from her belongings.

 Once I had established contact with Luis Camara, I asked him if he could try to find out where Laura had been staying in Dubai, as apart from wanting to hold something that she had touched, pressing my face into one of her abayas and smelling her, anything, maybe her computer and phone might hold answers to her death.
 I was also concerned about the cats of whom she had posted photographs on her Facebook in the months prior to her death.
 They could be in her apartment and could die from thirst and starvation.

 I sent an email, “Attached are some images of her and where she might have been staying in Dubai.